 Communication with Patients

-FREE Downloadable Patient Communication Aids from Patient Provider Communication
+Supporting Communication with Patients who have COVID-19 from Patient Provider Communication

 Patient fact sheets in 30+ languages; "We create and translate accessible COVID-19 information into different languages to help all patients know when, and how, to seek care.
 Our materials are created in collaboration with Harvard Health Publishing."